peimanpahleh/SampleOpenTelemetry/README.md

 ## This is just a sample project for testing OpenTelemetry in dotnet

- i used this stacks for this sample project:
+ I used this tech stacks for this sample project:
 - .net6
 - opentelemetry
 - postgres